AureaMartinez/FindMe/TheUserStories.md

 5.As a volunteer for CIVIC, I want to know where they have transferred my visitee, so that I can keep in contact with them.

-6.As a husband, I want to locate my wife, so that I can provide her with a lawyer.
+6.An an undocumented person, I'm afraid to write a missing person report, so that I can find someone I know.

-7.An an undocumented person, I'm afraid to write a missing person report, so that I can find someone I know.
+7. I don't have a computer/internet at home so that I can search for my family member in detention centers.